Directors, Teachers & Staff of Mission Kids

 Lucy Trigueros was born and raised in the Mission District of San Francisco and has been with Mission Kids since 2009.
 She works as a lead teacher and support staff and is Mission Kids Supply Coordinator for inventorying school materials, documenting incoming purchases and maintaining classroom organization.

 Lucy is bilingual and regularly speaks Spanish with the children.
 She believes in providing hugs, a lap to sit in and time to listen.
 Lucy holds a Teacher Child Development Permit from the California Commission on Teacher Credentialing.

 Andrew Mainen joined the Mission Kids staff in 2019.
 His experience working at Mission Kids as the parent of a recent graduate inspired him to pursue a career in early childhood education.
 Andrew is from the East Coast, growing up in Maine and earning degrees from Brown (B.A.) and Columbia (J.D.).
 After abandoning corporate law, Andrew travelled extensively before finding a home in San Francisco.
-He is currently completing the requirements to qualify as a Master Teacher/Site Supervisor through classes at City College of San Francisco.
+Has completed the requirements to qualify as a Master Teacher/Site Supervisor through classes at City College of San Francisco.